Augustinas Voldemaras: On the Government of Lithuania

-Voldemaras assumed power on 11 November 1918 and started forming the cabinet, taking two cabinet positions for himself: the Ministry of Foreign Affairs and the Ministry of Defense.
-Voldemaras's first stated priority was to ensure the internal stability of the country, hoping that a statement of neutrality would be enough to deter foreign interference for a time.
-Nevertheless, On 23 November he signed the order creating the Lithuanian armed forces and appointed General Kyprian Kandratovich as the Deputy Minister of Defense—this appointment proved to be very unpopular.
-Kondratovich, who was an ethnic Russian and was viewed with suspicion by many, failed to take measures to organize the defense of the country and proposed to move the government to Grodno when Vilnius was threatened by Soviet advance.
+Voldemaras assumed power on 11 November 1918 and formed a cabinet, taking two cabinet positions for himself: the Ministry of Foreign Affairs and the Ministry of Defense.
+Voldemaras's first stated priority was to ensure the internal stability of the country; he hoped that a statement of neutrality would deter foreign interference for a time.
+Nevertheless, on 23 November, he signed the order creating the Lithuanian armed forces and appointed General Kyprian Kandratovich as Deputy Minister of Defense.
+This appointment proved very unpopular.
+Kondratovich was an ethnic Belarusian viewed with suspicion by many.
+He failed to take measures to organize the defense of the country and proposed to move the government to Grodno when Vilnius was threatened by a Soviet advance.
 He was dismissed on 24 December 1918.

-Voldemaras, together with President Smetona, left Lithuania on 21 December 1918.
-The stated purpose of the trip was to secure a badly needed loan from Germany and to participate in the Versailles Peace Conference, but the departure generated outrage in Lithuania where Voldemaras was seen as fleeing the Soviet advance.
-In absentia, he was replaced as the Prime Minister on 26 December 1918 by Mykolas Sleževičius.
-Furious with the events, Voldemaras nevertheless continued working as the Minister of Foreign affairs and stayed in Versailles representing Lithuania.
+Voldemaras and Smetona left Lithuania on 21 December 1918.
+The stated purpose of their trip was to secure a badly needed loan from Germany and to participate in the Versailles Peace Conference, but the departure generated outrage in Lithuania, where Voldemaras was seen as fleeing the Soviet advance.
+In absentia, he was replaced as the prime minister on 26 December 1918 by Mykolas Sleževičius.
+Furious with these events, Voldemaras nevertheless continued to serve as Minister of Foreign affairs and stayed in Versailles representing Lithuania.

-The Lithuanian representatives in Versailles focused on receiving recognition of the independent Lithuania and its borders, as well as securing support in the struggle against Bolsheviks.
-Voldemaras and his colleagues found little support for their goals among the great powers: those supporting a strong Russia saw Lithuania as an integral part of that state, while the proponents of Poland as a bulwark against bolshevism thought Lithuanian independence would weaken it.
-Voldemaras similarly found it difficult to secure recognition for Lithuania after the end of the conference, with the United States refusing recognition in November 1919 (granting it only in 1922) and Soviet Russia refusing peace negotiations at the beginning of 1920.
+The Lithuanian representatives there focused on recognition of independent Lithuania and its borders, as well as support in its struggle against Bolsheviks.
+Voldemaras and his colleagues found little support among the Great Powers: those who supported a strong Russia saw Lithuania as an integral part of that state, while the proponents of Poland as a bulwark against Bolshevism thought Lithuanian independence would weaken it.
+Voldemaras also found it difficult to secure recognition for Lithuania after the end of the conference.
+The United States refused recognition in November 1919 and granted it only in 1922, and Soviet Russia refused peace negotiations at the beginning of 1920.

-In June 1920, Voldemaras resigned together with the rest of the cabinet to make way for the government formed on the basis of the elections to the constituent assembly.
-Voldemaras did not take part in the assembly, instead returning to academia.
+In June 1920, Voldemaras resigned along with the rest of the cabinet, to make way for the government formed by the elections to the constituent assembly.
+Voldemaras did not take part in the assembly, and instead returned to academia.